Horse64/old-core.horse64.org/README.md

 syntax appeals to you, but their extremely dynamic nature gives you headaches in larger projects with either deployment, or development.

-**You may NOT want** to use Horse 64 if low-level memory control and pure performance is your main concern, since Horse64 still uses bytecode at its heart and not low-level machine code compilation.
+**You may NOT want** to use Horse64 if low-level memory control and pure performance is your main concern, since Horse64 relies on bytecode and not on compiled machine code.

 Advanced: Build it Yourself